microsoft/debug-adapter-protocol/_implementors/tools.md

 | Eclipse IDE (LSP4E connector) | lsp4e.debug  | Eclipse    | [Eclipse community](https://projects.eclipse.org/projects/technology.lsp4e/who), [Eclipse LSP4E](https://projects.eclipse.org/projects/technology.lsp4e)
 {: .table .table-bordered .table-responsive}

-The "client ID" is the identifier used in the [**initialize**](../../specification#Requests_Initialize) request.
+The "client ID" is the identifier that a development tool sends to the debug adapter as part of the [**initialize**](../../specification#Requests_Initialize) request.

-*Please request new client IDs via a pull request in GitHub against this markdown [document](https://github.com/Microsoft/debug-adapter-protocol/blob/gh-pages/_implementors/tools.md).*
+*If you are missing a development tool or if you want to register a client ID please create a pull request in GitHub against this markdown [document](https://github.com/Microsoft/debug-adapter-protocol/blob/gh-pages/_implementors/tools.md).*